UpGado/upgado.github.io/_posts/2019-05-31-cracking-assembly.md

 {% include figure.html width="30%" file="/imgs/cracking-1.png" %}

 Ok.
 Dialogs probably mean an event loop that is exited once you click "Quit" or "OK".
-Let's disassemble the executable and try and find the code for this dialog.
+For example, after clicking "Quit", the code flows in the direction of exiting the program.
+Therefore, the other direction must be to continue the program (or at least that is what I would expect).
+Let's disassemble the executable and try and find if this hypothesis is true.
 I spent a couple of hours trying to find a good disassembler for MacOS.
 I tried Cutter mainly because it is open-source and community driven, but unfortunately it did not cut it.
 The executable was too big and the software was too laggy.
 I ended up using Hopper.
 Once I loaded the executable in Hopper, and let it run its analysis, I was faced with this:

 {% include figure.html width="100%" file="/imgs/cracking-2.png" %}